glenniewennie/Route360/Route360/README.md

     c.
 Set Map Tracking Mode:
         i.
 The map has three modes for tracking a device.
 These modes can be toggled using the tracking button in the top right of the UI directly below the information button.
 The three modes are as follow:
             1. Follow Mode: The tracking button is filled in (this mode is configured on app launch).
 Follow mode means that the map will keep the blue "Current Location" dot in the center of the screen (and thus the map will 'follow' the user).
             2. Follow With Heading Mode: The tracking button is pointing directly up with a line above it.
 Follow with heading mode means that the map will follow the user, but will also rotate based on whichever way the iPhone is pointing.
-This mode uses compas data to rotate the map and track the user's heading.
+This mode uses compass data to rotate the map and track the user's heading.
             3. Trailing Mode: The tracking button just shows an outline.
 Trailing mode disconnects the map from the user's current location.
 The map will not move with the user, it will only move by hand.

     d.
 Dark Mode:
         i.
 The app nicely supports light and dark mode by adapting the color of the UI to match the mode. ii.
 To change the appearance of the device in the simulator:
-            1. Go to the homescreen.
+            1. Go to the home screen.
 Select the Settings app (on the first page of apps).
 Scroll down and select "Developer".
 Toggle "Dark Appearance" on or off. iii.
-To change the apperance of the UI on an iPhone:
+To change the appearance of the UI on an iPhone:
-            1. Go the homescreen.
+            1. Go to the home screen.
 Open the Settings app.
-Select "Dsiplay & Brightness".
+Select "Display & Brightness".
 Under appearance choose light or dark.

 4. Anticipated Questions:
     a.
 How do I run this code on a Windows machine?
         i.
-Unfortunetly, iOS apps written in Swift do not easily run on any Windows IDE.
+Unfortunately, iOS apps written in Swift do not easily run on any Windows IDE.
 We recommend finding a colleague who would be willing to let you borrow a Mac in order to run and test the code in Xcode using MacOS.

     b.
-Will the app accidently make me run on a highway?
+Will the app accidentally make me run on a highway?
         i.
-Ideally, No. The routing algorithm constrains the routes to using roads and paths suitable for walking.
+Ideally, No. The routing algorithm constrains the routes to use roads and paths suitable for walking.

     c.
 Why are the suggested search results bad?
         i.
 First, make sure that the map is zoomed relatively close to the location you wish to search.
 The searching API finds recommendations based on the part of the map displayed on the screen.